 Routine pre-natal care in Germany usually includes

 - monitoring the pregnant woman’s blood pressure and weight

 - taking blood and urine samples on a regular basis

 - regular pelvic exams

-In the course of your pregnancy, you may attend up to 10 or 12 of these examinations.
+In the course of your pregnancy, you may attend up to ten or twelve of these examinations.
 In the third, sixth and eighth month of your pregnancy, your gynecologist will also perform an ultrasound exam (Ultraschalluntersuchung).
 Some ob/gyns may even offer you an ultrasound every time you come to see them.

 As already stated above, your health insurance provider normally covers all these costs.
 Regardless of your insurance status, your employer also has to give you some time off for such mandatory medical appointments, and all employed women with state-funded health insurance then go on maternity leave (Mutterschutz) six weeks before the due date.
 However, when you are pregnant, you should also take care to tell your employer as soon as possible.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.